renanolivera/docker-elk/README.md

-# ElasticSearch, Kibana, Logstash, Filebeat, Nginx and Docker
+# ElasticSearch, Kibana, Logstash, Filebeat, Nginx and Docker Compose

+### Simple example using ELK for collect logs from Nginx